 Copyright © Nucleus Medical Media, Inc.

-This treatment has been used with some success in the management of brain tumors.
-However, the tumor generally needs to be an inch or less in diameter.
-Ask your radiation oncologist if it is appropriate for you.
+Brachytherapy implants a device that holds radioactive material directly in or near the tumor.
+This treatment has been used with some success in the management of small brain tumors.
+The tumor generally needs to be an inch or less in diameter.

-Stereotactic radiosurgery involves the delivery of intense, carefully focused radiation to the tumor site.
-Typically, this procedure takes several hours.
-It is not available everywhere and is not appropriate for every type of tumor.
-It is most often appropriate for metastatic brain tumors.
+Stereotactic radiosurgery is not available everywhere and is not appropriate for every type of tumor.
+It is most often appropriate for brain tumors that have spread from other areas of the body.

 Last reviewed May 2015 by Mohei Abouzied, MD, FACP